What is a Colorado Quitclaim Deed?

 A Colorado (CO) quitclaim deed is a deed used to transfer property from one person to the next without a warranty.
 This is commonly used when transferring property between family members or when changing the deed to add or remove a party, like a spouse.

 With a CO quitclaim deed, the seller is saying there is no warranty on the title.
 This means there could be title problems with the property, and this means the buyer should only work with a trusted seller.
 In contrast, a warranty deed is issued when the title has been cleared.

-Sometimes quitclaim deeds these deeds are mistakenly called “quit claims deed,” “quick claim deed,” or “quit claim deed.”
+Sometimes quitclaim deeds are mistakenly called “quit claims deed,” “quick claim deed,” or “quit claim deed.”

 Important Laws & Requirements